 I look forward to working with you within the next 10 school days to develop an assessment plan to begin the evaluation process.
 Please ensure that I receive copies of assessment results 7 days prior to any meeting because I cannot effectively inspect and review the records unless I receive those copies.
 Thank you very much for your help.

 Signature of Parent

-You can follow the typical paths from an evaluation to an Individualized Education Program (IEP) in the infographic below from Understood.org and titled IEP Roadmap: How to Seek Out Special Education Services for Your Child.
+You can follow the typical paths from an evaluation to an Individualized Education Program (IEP) in the infographic below from Understood.org and titled IEP Roadmap: How Kids Get Special Education.

 The following table provides descriptions of disability categories of Special Education eligibility adapted from the Oregon Administrative Rules.

 |Specific Learning Disability||inadequate achievement for their age or grade in basic reading skills, reading fluency skills, reading comprehension, mathematics calculation, mathematics problem-solving, written expression, oral expression, or listening comprehension (when provided with appropriate instruction and that is not primarily the result of a visual impairment, hearing impairment, motor impairment, intellectual disability, emotional disturbance, cultural factors, environmental or economic disadvantage, or limited English proficiency) with a) insufficient progress in response to intervention or b) a pattern of strengths and weaknesses in classroom performance, academic achievement, or both, relative to age, grade, or intellectual development|